-The climate of India is described as Tropical Monsoon Climate.
-Monsoon is an Arabic term which indicates seasonal changes in the distribution pattern of:
+The Climate of India consists of a wide range of weather across a large geographical area.
+This is very difficult to generalize the climate of India in a single word.
+However, some meteorologists conclude the climate of India as Tropical Monsoon Climate.
+Monsoon is an Arabic term that indicates seasonal changes in the distribution pattern of:

 - Atmosphere Pressure